michaelcizmar/ocm/README.md

 It's a good idea to replace my.username and my.password with more secure values.
 The insecure md5 password will be replaced by a bcrypt value the first time you log in, as long as the server is running PHP 5.3.3 or higher.

+* The system is now ready to use.
+You can log in and set up additional user accounts for everyone who needs access to the system.